burunc30/ecirhub/README.md

-# Burunc30 Final Bot
+# Burunc30 Combined System
-This bot filters matches and sends results to Telegram based on 5 filters.
+Automated filtering from OddsAPI and 1xBet with 5 filters.